 Suffering from a Sports Injury?
-Dr. Brian McGraw Wants to Help You!
+Our Physicians Want to Help You!

 One minute you were leaping in the air, seconds away from making a spectacular catch, and the next minute you are on the ground doubled over with pain in your knee or shoulder.
 Now, simple tasks like getting dressed, walking upstairs, or combing your hair have become a painful ordeal.
 Are you dealing with pain as a result of a sports injury?
-If so, Dr. Brian McGraw wants to help you.
+If so, our doctors want to help you.

 Shoulder and knee injuries are common sports-related injuries.
 High-impact sports like football can lead to acromioclavicular joint (ACJ) or labrum injuries in the shoulder.
 Sports that require fast starts and stops, such as soccer, tennis or baseball, may result in anterior or posterior cruciate ligament (ACL/PCL) damage as well as damage to the cartilage of the knee.

-With more than 23 years of experience, Brian McGraw, DO, is uniquely qualified to address sports-related shoulder and knee injuries.
+With more than 23 years of experience, our physicians are uniquely qualified to address sports-related shoulder and knee injuries.

 Common Sports-related Shoulder Injuries

-The sports injuries that Dr. Brian McGraw treats range from acute to chronic and can include the following injuries.
+The sports injuries that our physicians treat range from acute to chronic and can include the following injuries.

 Rotator cuff tear: A rotator cuff tear is where any one of the four muscles that make up the rotator cuff in the shoulder are torn or strained.
 These muscles are referred to as the rotator cuff because they have the responsibility to rotate your arm and shoulder.
 They also serve as a supportive cuff for the shoulder joint.